Example overview visualization of Dragon1 IT Architecture Principles.

 It is common to work with two lists of principles: current state and future principles.

-The current state principles describe the IT Architecture Principles that are currently implemented, obeyed, or respected in your IT environment.
+The current state principles describe the IT Architecture Principles implemented, obeyed, or respected in your IT environment.
 This could mean some principles hinder or block your strategy execution.

 The future state principles describe what the IT Architecture Principles should be that are implemented, obeyed, or respected by your IT environment.
 This means they should always be derived from your business strategy and IT strategy to ensure better strategy execution.